-These fun and easy Apple Chips make for a fabulous fall presentation and healthy snack that everyone can enjoy.
-They are perfect for apple picking and kids just love to munch on them!
+These fun and easy Apple Chips make for a fabulous fall presentation and healthy snack without added sugar that everyone can enjoy.
+They are perfect for apple picking, and kids just love to munch on them!
 Bake up a batch today and surprise your family with a real treat.

 How to make Apple Chips

 Start by washing your apples and drying them real well.
-Then simpy slice them with a mandolin.
-The apple seeds will for the most part fall out while slicing the apple so I stop a couple of time and sweep the loose seeds in the trashcan.
-Next simply lay them out in a single row on parchment covered baking sheets.
-Now sprinkle lightly with a little cinnamon and place in the oven on low for about one hour.
-Next flip them and cook for another hour.
+Then simply slice them with a mandoline slicer.
+The apple seeds will, for the most part, fall out while slicing the apple, so I stop a couple of times and sweep the loose seeds into the trashcan.
+Next, simply lay them out in a single layer on parchment-covered sheet pan.
+Now lightly sprinkle cinnamon and place in the oven on low for about one hour.
+Next, flip them and cook for another hour.
 Then turn off the oven and leave them in there until the oven fully cools.

 - I have baked these both on parchment paper and on silicone mats.
-I honestly prefer the parchment paper because they crisp better and they curl more making a better appearance.
-Plus cleanup is easier with parchment paper.
+I honestly prefer parchment paper because they crisp better and they curl more, making a better appearance.
+Plus, cleanup is easier with parchment paper.

-- You can add a sprinkle of sugar but apples are naturally sweet so I just use cinnamon.
+- You can add a sprinkle of sugar, but apples are naturally sweet, so for the best flavor, I use cinnamon.

-- For ease in cutting I use my mandolin.
+- For ease in cutting, I use my mandoline slicer to slice apples for this recipe.
 I have two straight slicer blades.
-One is a 2mm and the other is a 5mm.
+One is 2mm, and the other is 5mm.
 I find that the 2mm works much better.

-- Store apples in airtight container at room temperature up to 5 days.
+- Store apples in an airtight container at room temperature for up to 5 days.

-By golly these days there are so many great choices for apples.
+By golly, there are so many great choices for apples.
 Gone are the days when your only choices were mealy Red Delicious and tart Granny Smith.
-Now it seems like every time I go to the market there is a new apple to try!
-Of course you can make chips with any apple.
+Now it seems like every time I go to the market, there is a new apple to taste!
+Of course, you can make chips with any apple.
 I just made a delicious batch with some Braeburn and Pink Lady apples.
-Some apple varieties will dry a little faster or slower than others depending on their moisture level.
-Some will dry a litte darker or lighter than others depdning on their sugar level.
+Some apple varieties will dry a little faster or slower than others, depending on their moisture level.
+Some will dry a little darker or lighter than others, depending on their sugar level.

 SWEET APPLES